• Skip to primary navigation

 The magic happens with a mix of fat, spices, and sometimes a splash of wine or mint to keep things interesting.
 Ingredients can change depending on the region and brand, so each type may offer a little surprise.

-Commercial options, like Oscar Mayer, might throw in their own twists, which means flavor profiles can vary quite a bit.
+Commercial options, like Oscar Mayer, might throw in their own twists, which means flavors can vary quite a bit.
 That's part of the fun-discovering what each version brings to the table.

 Read more about What is Pastrami?
 What Does It Taste Like?